 It is expected that student representatives will sit on the EDI Committee which meets at least twice per year to review our EDI strategy.
-We are seeking two volunteers to join the committee to help build the kind of environment you would like to see.
-Tom Shearer Chairs this committee and will in due course be contacting students to gauge interest in joining.
+We are seeking two volunteers from Cohort 4 to join the committee to help build the kind of environment you would like to see.
+Tom Shearer chairs this committee and will soon be contacting students to gauge interest in joining.
 The remit of the EDI Committee is as follows: